lenvxcodes/ddosbat/README.md

 -----------------
 whats DDoS.py is for?
 For random ip generator.
-.
-versions will be inthe furture
+versions will be in the furture